Is uTorrent Safe? How To Download With uTorrent Anonymously and Safely (2026 Guide)

 The U.S. Securities and Exchange Commission (SEC) sued Rainberry, Inc. in 2023 for selling cryptocurrencies as unregistered securities.
 Although the lawsuit is unrelated to the uTorrent program, it raises concerns about the company's business operations.

 You can’t trust uTorrent or its owners.
-It has a shady reputation when it comes to security and privacy.
+It has a shady reputation for security and privacy.
 If you want to use it, we recommend taking proper precautions.

 How to secure your downloads with uTorrent